-These English trifle recipes are so easy to make, yet your finished dessert will look elaborate and taste as though you have spent hours in the kitchen.
+These old fashioned trifle recipes are so easy to make, yet your finished dessert will look elaborate and taste as though you have spent hours in the kitchen.

-You must simply make a trifle for your next party or family get-together.
+You must simply make an English trifle for your next party or family get-together.
 A dessert that has proved this popular for centuries has to be good.

 Mom's Recipe Scrapbooks (c.
 1920s)